 Our operating segments have varying on-site contractor needs.
 On-site contractors must be registered and in compliance (that is, with an A or B rating) with ISNetworld, an online contractor and supplier management platform that collects and verifies key contractor information, including safety, health and environmental performance.
 These standards are required by any contractor entering into a work area within a Nutrien facility.

 Suppliers are required through the contract process to comply with our Supplier Code, which includes expectations for non-discrimination, a commitment to compliance with human rights laws, and the avoidance of forced labor, child labor, and human trafficking.
 We do not knowingly procure materials from conflict zones, which is prohibited by our Supplier Code.

-Our Indigenous supplier relationships have taken decades to build.
-Nutrien provides guidance for our suppliers to also build meaningful relationships with Indigenous partners by sharing realistic sample strategies, goals and targets through our Indigenous Content Playbook.
+Nutrien also provides guidance for our suppliers to build meaningful relationships with Indigenous partners by sharing realistic sample strategies, goals and targets through our Indigenous Content Playbook.